Buckingham: History

-the latter being the most common, as it can be found being used on a local road name and recent booklets about the subject.

 Geography

-The town is centred on the historic market place and contains many 18th century buildings.
+The town is centred on the historic market place and contains many 18th-century buildings.
 There are three main roads crossing Buckingham, namely the A413, the A421 (the southern bypass) and the A422.
-Capability Brown's historic formal garden design at Stowe (on the A422 westbound) is an important attraction in the care of the National Trust.
+Capability Brown's historic formal garden design at Stowe, on the A422 westbound, is an important attraction in the care of the National Trust.

-There is a medieval well known as St Rumbold's Well on the south side of the dismantled railway which borders the town.
-The well, which is now dry for much of the year, was positioned to exploit the spring line below the crest of a north facing slope overlooking the town.
+There is a medieval well, known as St Rumbold's Well, on the south side of the dismantled railway which borders the town.
+The well, which is now dry for much of the year, was positioned to exploit the spring line below the crest of a north-facing slope overlooking the town.

 Suburbs of Buckingham include Mount Pleasant, Page Hill, Bourton, Badgers, Linden Village, Castle Fields, Tingewick Road Estate and Lace Hill.
-Maids Moreton, a village on the north eastern borders of the town has become contiguous with the Buckingham urban area.
-Nearby (10 miles radius) settlements include Winslow, Bicester, Brackley, Milton Keynes and Silverstone.
-Local villages in the immediate vicinity include Padbury and Gawcott to the south, Chackmore to the north and Shalstone to the north west.
-It is also very near Stowe, the location of Stowe House, Stowe Gardens and Stowe School.
+Maids Moreton, a village on the north-eastern borders of the town has become contiguous with the Buckingham urban area.
+Nearby settlements include Winslow, Bicester, Brackley, Milton Keynes and Silverstone.
+Local villages in the immediate vicinity include Padbury and Gawcott to the south, Chackmore to the north and Shalstone to the north-west.
+It is also near to Stowe, the location of Stowe House, Stowe Gardens and Stowe School.